openenclave/openenclave/docs/GovernanceModel.md

 will receive a response within 24 hours.
 See [Reporting Security Issues](Contributing.md#reporting-security-issues).

-Community Maintenance Commitee Members, Committers, and Contributors
+Community Governance Committee Members, Committers, and Contributors
 --------------------------------------------------------------------

 A "committer" is anyone with direct write access to the Open Enclave repository on